alyt89/Milestone-Project-2-JavaScript/README.md

 - Enjoy memory games without being too complex.

-- Want to enjoy a quick, fun and easy game.
+- Want to enjoy a quick and fun game.

 The website will allow users to: